DroidKaigi/conference-app-2021/README.md

 # Testable & Previewable & Faster debug

+Jetpack Compose is still a new technology.
+We are thinking of best practices.
-This year's DroidKaigi will try to improve testing, preview and build by using Fake.
+We will try to improve testing, preview and build by using Fake.
 For example, this app allows you to interact with the Android Studio Preview as if it were a real app.

 ![preview](https://user-images.githubusercontent.com/1386930/102705021-25332a00-42c6-11eb-9f6a-c675a2922b1f.gif)